-Another main motivation for the formalism developed in this paper is the detection in neuroscience experiments and simulations of a peak of non-trivial persistent homology in the clique complex of the network of neurons activated in the processing of external stimuli, and increasing evidence of a functional role of these nontrivial topological structures.
+Another main motivation for the formalism developed in this paper is the detection, in neuroscience experiments and simulations, of a peak of non-trivial persistent homology.
+This arises in the clique complex of the network of neurons activated during the processing of external stimuli.
+A related motivation is given by increasing evidence of a functional role of these nontrivial topological structures.

 The analysis of the simulations of neocortical microcircuitry in \cite{Hess}, as well as experiments on visual attention in rhesus monkeys \cite{Rouse}, have shown the rapid formation of a peak of non-trivial homology generators in response to stimulus processing.
-These findings are very intriguing for two reasons: they link topological structures in the activated neural circuitry to phenomena like attention and they suggest that a sufficient amount of topological complexity serves a functional computational purpose.
+These findings are very intriguing for two reasons: they link topological structures in the activated neural circuitry to phenomena like attention, and they suggest that a sufficient amount of topological complexity serves a functional computational purpose.

-This suggests a possible mathematical setting for modeling neural information networks architecture in the brain.
+This suggests a possible mathematical setting for modeling neural information networks architectures in the brain.
 The work of \cite{Hess} proposes the interpretation that these topological structures are necessary for the processing of stimuli in the brain cortex, but does not offer a theoretical explanation of why topology is needed for stimulus processing.
-However, there is a well known context in the theory of computation where a similar situation occurs, which may provide the key for the correct interpretation, namely the theory of concurrent and distributed computing \cite{FaRaGou06}, \cite{Herl1}.
+However, there is a well-known context in the theory of computation where a similar situation occurs, which may provide the key for the correct interpretation, namely the theory of concurrent and distributed computing \cite{Bub12}, \cite{FaRaGou06}, \cite{Herl1}.

 In the mathematical theory of distributed computing, one considers a collection of sequential computing entities (processes) that cooperate to solve a problem (task).
 The processes communicate by applying operations to objects in a shared memory, and they are asynchronous, in the sense that they run at arbitrary varying speeds.
 Distributed algorithms and protocols decide how and when each process communicates and shares with others.
 The main questions are how to design distributed algorithms that are efficient in the presence of noise, failures of communication, and delays, and how to understand when a distributed algorithm exists to solve a particular task.